The-Youssef-Nasr-Company/Youssef-Land/README.md

 ## Youssef Land Community Guidelines

-We appreciate these things :white_check_mark: :
+We appreciate these things ✅:

 * No memes
 * Viral animation except the official version of Animator vs. Animation 5 and Lush Caves (made by Alan Becker)
 * Good words

-We don't appreciate these things :x: :
+We don't appreciate these things ❌:

 * TheKittenKing's Discord
   * Curse words